UniversalDependencies/docs/_fr-dep/obl-mod.md

 obl:mod (prends, matin)
 ~~~

-For prepositional phrases which are required by the verb (or the adjective), we use the [obl:comp]() relation.
+For prepositional phrases which are required by the verb (or the adjective), the [obl:comp]() relation is used.
-For non-core nominal dependents of a verb, we can also use the [obl:periph]() relation.
+For non-core nominal dependents of a verb, we can use the [obl:periph]() relation.